CloudDelphi/better-translation-manager/README.md

 ## The Source
 [The source](https://bitbucket.org/anders_melander/better-translation-manager/src/master/) is available primarily so you can build your own custom versions and to ensure that BTM can be updated if I should get hit by a bus.
-I will accept [pull requests](https://bitbucket.org/anders_melander/better-translation-manager/pull-requests/) for bug fixes.
-Pull requests for new features should be backed by well argued use cases.
+I will accept [pull requests](https://bitbucket.org/anders_melander/better-translation-manager/pull-requests/) for bug fixes provided I can reproduce the problem or it is obvious.
+Pull requests for new features or other changes should be backed by well argued use cases.
 Start by [creating an issue](https://bitbucket.org/anders_melander/better-translation-manager/issues).

 ### License
 The source code is released under the MPL 2.0 license: